Above, an example of converting a ring into a necklace.

 If you want to know, “where can I get my gold melted down,” send it to us!
 We’ll purchase it at 93% of spot price and put it toward the cost of your jewelry redesign project.
 Spot price is based on the London Bullion Market the day we receive your material.

-We can also recycle your old scrap jewelry as part of wedding or engagement ring redesign.
-We can a chain with an old wedding ring to make new rings from old, or turn a ring into a pendant.
+We can always recycle your old scrap jewelry as part of a wedding or engagement ring redesign.

 We can reduce the karat of your gold

 You may not have enough 14K (58.3% gold content) in the rings you send me.
 Adding alloy might take your finished ring down to 10K, which might be enough for you.
 The ring will have less gold content, but still look like gold.
 The cost for this is $25.